10.1 The Chief Executive

 The Head of Risk Management is responsible for:

-· For ensuring information is provided on incident data to Directorate Management Teams, the Clinical Governance Committee, and Trust Board;
+Ensuring information is provided on incident data to the Clinical Governance Committee, and Trust Board;

-· Ensuring risk reports are available for the Clinical Quality Review Meeting (CQRM) in line with contract requirements;
+Presenting risk reports at the CCG Clinical Quality Review Meeting (CQRM) in line with contract requirements;

-· Collaborating with external stakeholders’ key to Risk Management e.g. Commissioners, links with CQC and other Trusts.
+Collaborating with external stakeholders’ key to Risk Management e.g. Commissioners, CQC, NHSI and other Trusts.

-· Being a point of contact for patients and families during the review process.
+Ensuring that there is an appropriate and named point of contact for patients and families during the Serious Incident review process.

 The Head of Facilities has delegated responsibility for ensuring that safe systems of work are in place for the management of catering, transport, decontamination, security, and waste management risks.

-Directorate Management Teams are accountable and have authority to ensure appropriate risk management processes are implemented within their respective directorates and areas of authority.
-Each member of the DMT should be aware of their clear lines of accountability for risk.
-Each Directorate Management Team is required to:
+Directorate Management Committees (DMC) are accountable and have authority to ensure appropriate risk management processes are implemented within their respective directorates and areas of authority.
+Each member of the DMC should be aware of their clear lines of accountability for risk.
+Each Directorate Management Committee is required to:

 - Work proactively to achieve the Trusts Key Performance Indicators for Risk Management.